Podiatric Medicine and Surgery

 This course is devoted to the study of the commonly prescribed pharmaceutical preparations in the hospital and office medical practice.
 Hospital orders, prescription writing, as well as the indications, contraindications, adverse reactions and the significant pharmacology of all relevant classes of drugs in general medicine will be discussed.
 Emphasis is placed not upon the principles of pharmacology but rather on the actual clinical use and adverse reactions associated with all drugs in the typical hospital formulary.
 Prerequisite: SPM 620.

-Comprehensive study of medical immunology, medical bacteriology, medical mycology, medical virology and medical parasitology.
-The courses survey the interaction between the human host and the pathogens, characteristics of pathogens, epidemiology, pathogenesis of disease, and treatment.
-Anti-infective agents are also discussed, including modes of action, spectra of activity, and specific mechanisms of resistance.
-SPM 624 has lecture and laboratory/case presentation meetings.
-Prerequisites for SPM 623: SPM 527, 528, 550, 590.
-Prerequisites for SPM 624: SPM 623.
+Medical Microbiology II is a comprehensive study of medical immunology, medical bacteriology, medical mycology, medical virology and medical parasitology.
+The course surveys the interaction between the human host and the pathogens, characteristics of pathogens, epidemiology, pathogenesis of disease, laboratory diagnosis, prevention, control of disease and treatment.
+Anti-infective agents are also discussed including modes of action, spectra of activity, and specific mechanisms of resistance.
+Prerequisite: SPM 623.

 625A Applied Lower Extremity Anatomy I

 This course presents the macroscopic structure of the lower extremity using a combination of systemic and regional approaches.
 Emphasis is placed on the correlation between anatomical structure and function on the one hand, and clinical and imaging applications on the other.